 Directed study courses provide individualized educational experiences for students under the supervision of OKWU faculty members.
+Directed study courses may be offered in rare, need-based circumstances.
 Directed study courses shall not be approved unless there is strong evidence that delay in taking a course would cause an academic hardship for the student.
+Not all courses are available in this modality.
+Every directed study course must be completed within the term of enrollment.
+Directed studies must be approved prior to enrolling in the course by the student's advisor, the Dean of the School, and the respective teaching professor.